enzo-project/enzo-e/doc/source/devel/param.rst

    Historically, the :cpp:class:`!Parameters` class has also had the capability to track a common root-path.
    However, the code was not very explicit about whether that capability was being used or not (although, most of the time you could safely assume that the feature wasn't being)

-   It's our intention to eventually remove this capability from the :cpp:class:`!Parameters` class, since the :cpp:class:`!ParameterAccessor` class can be used for the same purpose (and it's more explict)
+   It's our intention to eventually remove this capability from the :cpp:class:`!Parameters` class, since the :cpp:class:`!ParameterGroup` class can be used for the same purpose (and it's more explict)

 .. note::